Who Are Our Partners?

 Partners and partner groups will vary according to the park, landscape, project, or issue.
 However, partners typically involve gateway communities, transportation agencies, state and local governments, foundations, businesses, and corporations.
 Partners may also include individuals, philanthropists, and many others who are interested in sharing in the stewardship of the parks and its resources.

-John A. Volpe National Transportation System Center
+Volpe National Transportation System Center

-The U.S. Department of Transportation (U.S. DOT) established the John A. Volpe National Transportation Systems Center (Volpe Center) in 1970 to serve as a federal resource positioned to provide world-renowned, multidisciplinary, multimodal transportation expertise on behalf of U.S. DOT’s operating administrations, the Office of the Secretary, and other federal agencies and external organizations.
+The U.S. Department of Transportation (U.S. DOT) established the Volpe National Transportation Systems Center (Volpe Center) in 1970 to serve as a federal resource positioned to provide world-renowned, multidisciplinary, multimodal transportation expertise on behalf of U.S. DOT’s operating administrations, the Office of the Secretary, and other federal agencies and external organizations.
 The Volpe Center’s extensive cross-modal partnerships have led to innovative solutions that have advanced national and global transportation systems.
 Volpe’s Public Lands Team helps the NPS resolve complex transportation challenges at both the program and project levels.

 U.S. Department of EnergyThe NPS works with the U.S. DOE, including on the transition to electric vehicles, charging infrastructure, and site assessments.

 The Federal Energy Management Program (FEMP) works with its stakeholders to enable federal agencies to meet energy-related goals, identify affordable solutions, facilitate public-private partnerships, and provide energy leadership to the country by identifying and leveraging government best practices.

 The National Renewable Energy Laboratory (NREL) is transforming energy through research, development, commercialization, and deployment of renewable energy and energy efficiency technologies.